 (A) One of the six high-need fields listed in §686.2; or

-(B) A high-need field listed in the Nationwide List at the time and for the State in which the grant recipient begins teaching in that field.
+(B) A high-need field that is listed in the Nationwide List for the State in which the grant recipient teaches—

+(1) At the time the grant recipient begins teaching in that field, even if that field subsequently loses its high-need designation for that State; or

+(2) For teaching service performed on or after July 1, 2010, at the time the grant recipient signed the agreement to serve or repay or received the TEACH Grant, even if that field subsequently loses its high-need designation for that State before the grant recipient begins teaching in that field.

-(iv) Inform the grant recipient of the opportunity to request a suspension of the eight-year period for completion of the agreement to serve and the conditions under which a suspension may be granted in accordance with §686.41;
+(iv) Inform the grant recipient of the opportunity to request a suspension of the eight-year period for completion of the agreement to serve or repay and the conditions under which a suspension may be granted in accordance with §686.41;

-(v) Explain to the student that conditions, such as conviction of a felony, could preclude the student from completing the service obligation;
+(v) Explain to the grant recipient that conditions, such as conviction of a felony, could preclude the student from completing the service obligation;

-(vi) Emphasize to the student that if the student fails or refuses to complete the service obligation contained in the agreement to serve or any other condition of the agreement to serve—
+(vi) Emphasize to the grant recipient that if the grant recipient fails or refuses to complete the service obligation contained in the agreement to serve or repay or any other condition of the agreement to serve or repay—

-(A) The TEACH Grant must be repaid as a Federal Direct Unsubsidized Loan; and
+(A) The TEACH Grant must be repaid as a Direct Unsubsidized Loan; and

-(B) The TEACH Grant recipient will be obligated to repay the full amount of each grant and the accrued interest from each disbursement date;
+(B) The grant recipient will be obligated to repay the full amount of each grant and the accrued interest from each disbursement date;

-(vii) Explain the circumstances, as described in §686.43, under which a TEACH Grant will be converted to a Federal Direct Unsubsidized Loan;
+(vii) Explain the circumstances, as described in §686.43, under which a TEACH Grant will be converted to a Direct Unsubsidized Loan including an explanation that if the grant recipient requests that a TEACH Grant be converted to a Direct Unsubsidized Loan in accordance with §686.43(a)(1)(i), the conversion of the TEACH Grant to a loan cannot be reversed; (viii) Explain that to avoid further accrual of interest as described in §686.12(b)(4)(ii) of this section, a grant recipient who decides not to teach in a qualified school or field, or who for any other reason no longer intends to satisfy the service obligation, may request that the Secretary convert his or her TEACH Grant to a Direct Unsubsidized Loan that the grant recipient may begin repaying immediately, instead of waiting for the TEACH Grant to be converted to a loan under the condition described in §686.43(a)(1)(ii); and

-(viii) Emphasize that, once a TEACH Grant is converted to a Federal Direct Unsubsidized Loan, it cannot be reconverted to a grant--
+(ix) Emphasize that, once a TEACH Grant is converted to a Direct Unsubsidized Loan, it may be reconverted to a grant only if--

+(A) The grant has been determined to be converted to a loan in error by the Secretary; or

+(B) In the case of a grant recipient whose TEACH Grant was converted to a Direct Unsubsidized Loan in accordance with §686.(a)(1)(ii), within one year of the conversion date the grant recipient provides documentation showing that he or she fully satisfied the service obligation within the eight-year service obligation period.

-(ix) Review for the grant recipient information on the availability of the Department's Student Loan Ombudsman's office;
+(x) Review for the grant recipient information on the availability of the Department's Student Loan Ombudsman's office;

-(x) Describe the likely consequences of loan default, including adverse credit reports, garnishment of wages, Federal offset, and litigation; and
+(xi) Describe the likely consequences of loan default, including adverse credit reports, garnishment of wages, Federal offset, and litigation; and

-(xi) Inform the student of sample monthly repayment amounts based on a range of student loan indebtedness.
+(xii) Inform the grant recipient of sample monthly repayment amounts based on a range of student loan indebtedness.

 (b) Subsequent counseling.
 (1) If a student receives more than one TEACH Grant, the institution must ensure that the student receives additional counseling prior to the first disbursement of each subsequent TEACH Grant award.